The fears of Company

-Apart from the fact that these regulations can easily be circumvented with BlackBerry and iPhone - unless you also carry out pocket checks - companies naturally cut themselves off from the flow of information on the Internet.
-And of the growing group of digital-native-generation professionals for whom social media simply belongs - as a working tool.
-Because Twitter allows a much faster exchange of information than for example eMails and is not limited to only sender and receiver.
+Apart from the fact that these regulations can be easily circumvented with smartphones - unless you also carry out bag checks - companies naturally cut themselves off from the flow of information on the Internet.
+And from that growing group of professionals of the digital-native generation, for whom social media simply belong - as a working tool.
+Because Twitter enables a much faster exchange of information than, for example eMails and is not limited to only sender and receiver.
 In addition, tweeting is spontaneous - this is exactly what makes the communication so authentic.

 It is clear that this open communication behavior bites among peers with the hierarchical control and instruction structures of traditional companies.
 Because in many companies, the blessing from above must be obtained for every message that is given outside.
 Even if, of course, hastily tweeted internals could influence the share price or justify liability claims of third parties: it would be better to specify clearly defined regulations, which may be tweeted and what not, and then let the employees act on their own responsibility.
 However, trust is needed here.
 In contrast, control anger and protracted release processes virtually prevent Twitter in companies.
 Because real live communication can not work that way, of course!

-An example of good approaches that are not yet an optimal solution is Daimler's strategy: the company regularly updates news from the company on a news channel, but does not do this entirely with the dialogue with the followers.
-In addition, there is a second account, on which three members of staff regularly tweet with live events and receive inquiries.
+The strategy of Daimler was an example of good approaches, which, however, did not yet represent an optimal solution: The group regularly tweets news from the company on a news channel, but does not entirely engage in dialogue with its followers.
+There is also a second account, on which three employees regularly tweet to live events and also respond to inquiries.

-The reason for the split is certainly that with an international corporation a handful full-time employee can not answer all questions directly to the company as a whole - on the one hand because of the clarity, but on the other hand certainly because they are not allowed to publish any information freely.
-Therefore, we limit ourselves to a certain area and a manageable number of followers.
-The efforts also appreciate this: the interest in the dialogue channel is far greater than in the pure company news.
-For Uwe Knaus, who launched the first corporate blog of a Dax company at Daimler two years ago, social media and Twitter offer other advantages as well.
+The reason for the division into two was certainly that a handful of employees at an international corporation cannot answer all questions about the entire company immediately - on the one hand for reasons of clarity, but on the other hand also because they are not allowed to freely disclose all information.
+Therefore, you are limited to a certain area and a manageable number of followers.
+The efforts also appreciate this: The interest in the dialogue channel is far greater than in the pure company news.
+For Uwe Knaus, who launched the first corporate blog for a DAX company at Daimler two years ago, social media and Twitter also offer other advantages.

 Krisenkommunikation via Twitter

-In an interview that appeared on a blog a few months ago, he said, "My personal opinion is that 'social' in social media is not social, charitable, or even benevolent.
-But it is meant the diverse conversations that take place networked and are not always easy to locate.
+In an interview that appeared on a blog a few months ago, he said: “My personal opinion is that the 'social' in social media does not mean social, non-profit or even charitable.
+Rather, it means the diverse conversations that take place in a network and are not always easy to locate.
 This development requires professional listening - some call it monitoring.